ambiot/documents/doc/en/source/ambd_arduino/ambd/peripherals_and_examples/[RTL8722CSM] [RTL8722DM] Use NTPClient Library To Obtain Local Time.rst

 constructor, along with an NTP server address, time zone offset in seconds, and update interval in milliseconds.
-If detailed configuration is not needed, just passing in the UDP client is also sufficient, refer to the "NTPClient" -> "Basic" example.
+If detailed configuration is not needed, just passing in the UDP client is also sufficient, refer to the “NTPClient” -> “Basic” example.

 WiFiUDP ntpUDP;

-NTPClient timeClient(ntpUDP, "europe.pool.ntp.org", 3600, 60000);
+NTPClient timeClient(ntpUDP, “europe.pool.ntp.org”, 3600, 60000);

 Start NTP client: After connecting to WiFi, the NTPClient is started using the begin() function, which causes the client to sync with the NTP